Despite the Netherlands’ pro-privacy legislation and high regard for internet freedom, we recommend using a VPN when in-country.

-As a member of a surveillance alliance, Netherlands work alongside other member states to collate and share data.
-As such, the recording of an individual’s online or internet activities is inevitable.
+Did you know that the Netherlands works alongside other member states to collect and share data?
+As such, the recording of an individual’s internet activities is inevitable.

 What is a VPN, and how can it protect you?
-VPN stands for “Virtual Private Network.”
-It is a means of adding security and privacy to both private and public networks.
-Examples of these networks that you are surely most familiar with are Wi-Fi hotspots and the internet.
+The acronym VPN stands for “Virtual Private Network.”
+It’s a means of adding security and privacy to the networks you use (e.g., a coffee shop’s publicly accessible Wi-Fi) to connect to the internet.

 Internet Freedom in the Netherlands